 Buttermilk Biscuits – how can you go wrong with homemade buttermilk biscuits.
 Be sure to brush the top of the buttermilk biscuits with warm melted butter when you take these out of the oven.
 This recipe is from the archives of my grandmother, Ethel Eynard.
 Jefferson City, MO.
 1979.

-You can make your own fresh buttermilk biscuits
+You can make homemade buttermilk biscuits with a tender inside.

 - 2 teaspoons baking powder